Erika Lonergan, AMFT, APCC

 Pronouns: she/her

-I am currently accepting new clients and look forward to talking to you.
+I am currently accepting new clients, and I look forward to talking with you.

 EDUCATION & CREDENTIALS